skx/gobasic/README.md

 The implementation is simple for three main reasons:

 * There is no UI, which means any and all graphics-primitives are ruled out.
-  * However the embedded sample, [described later](#embedding) in this file, demonstrates using BASIC to create a PNG image.
+  * However the embedded sample, described later in this file, demonstrates using BASIC to create a PNG image.
-  * There is also a HTTP-based BASIC server, also [described later](#visual-basic), which allows you to create images "interactively".
+  * There is also a HTTP-based BASIC server, also described later, which allows you to create images "interactively".
-* I deliberately set a low bar for myself initially, as this was originally going to be a [weekend project](https://blog.steve.fi/monkeying_around_with_intepreters.html).
-  * This is _still_ a weekend-project, but happened over the course of a couple  of hours of evening/morning time instead.
 * I didn't implement the full BASIC set of primitives.
   * Although most of the commands available to the ZX Spectrum are implemented.
 I only excluded things relating to tape, user-defined functions, etc.